elongstreet88/ultimate_chess_showdown_api/README.md

 # Ultimate Chess Showdown

-An experiment in chess engines
+An experiment in chess games